xamcat/perflab-fps-stats/README.md

 # PerfLab FPS Stats

-A simple UI thread performance stats service for your dotnet app which approximately measures UI thread latency and FPS (frames per second) the is handling in real-time.
+A simple UI thread performance stats service for your dotnet app which approximately measures UI thread latency and FPS (frames per second) the UI thread is handling in real-time.

 ![Demo](PerfLab.FpsStats.Demo.gif)